tashmet/tashmet/packages/nabu/README.md

-# Tashmet File
+# Nabu

-File is a set of tools for reading and writing Tashmet content on disk.
+Nabu is a set of tools for reading and writing Tashmet content on disk.
 It allows us to store collections in files with support for common formats like JSON, YAML or Markdown.

 ## Documentation